Major prophet: Protestant Bible

 Most Protestant Bibles include only the Book of Isaiah, the Book of Jeremiah, the Book of Lamentations, the Book of Ezekiel, and the Book of Daniel.

 Period of Prophecy

 All the books of the major prophets took place during the "Period of Prophecy", which covers the time from the entrance of the Israelites into the Land of Israel until the Babylonian captivity of Judah.
 It is understood from all versions of the books that during this time, the four major prophets were chosen by God to be spoken to and speak the divine word to the people.

 Isaiah

 The Book of Isaiah tells primarily of prophecies of the judgments awaiting nations that are persecuting Judah.

 Jeremiah

 The Book of Jeremiah was written as a message to the Jews in exile in Babylon, explaining the disaster of exile as God's response to Israel's pagan worship.

 Lamentations

-The Book of Lamentations tells of the mourning the desertion of the city by God, its destruction, and the ultimate return of the divinity.
+The Book of Lamentations, written by Jeremiah, tells of the mourning the desertion of the city by God, its destruction, and the ultimate return of the divinity.